FLEET COOPER, SR, & FAMILY

 In keeping with the then conventional naming patterns, I suspect that a John COOPER very likely was the father of Fleet and a William COOPER, brother of John, was the father of Benjamin "O." Circumstantial evidence suggests to me that Fleet and Benjamin "O" were first cousins.
 This relationship certainly could have given rise over several generations to the mistaken belief that Fleet's father was a Benjamin.
 Another intriguing possibility is that Fleet's father was the Fleet COOPER who was an adult in 1718 in Elizabeth City, VA.
 (Read afore-mentioned interesting records.)

-My studies have convinced me that Fleet and Benjamin "O" were not sons of Benjamin and Elizabeth Kelly COOPER of Philadelphia.
-More likely, as previously stated, a John or Fleet COOPER was the father of Fleet, and a William COOPER, brother of John, was the father of Benjamin "O." Circumstantial evidence suggests to me that Fleet and Benjamin "O" possibly were cousins.
-This relationship certainly could have given rise over several generations to the mistaken belief that Fleet's father was a Benjamin.
+My studies have convinced me that Fleet and Benjamin "O" were NOT sons of Benjamin and Elizabeth Kelly COOPER of Philadelphia.
+More likely, as previously stated, a John or Fleet COOPER was the father of Fleet, and a William COOPER, brother of John, was the father of Benjamin "O." Recent DNA tests offer compelling evidence that Fleet Cooper of Sampson County, NC, and Benjamin "O" Cooper of Granville County, NC, were not closely related.

-Fleet Cooper, Senior, married before 1750, most likely in Nansemond Co, VA, Marguerite COORE, born about 1726, most likely in Nansemond Co, VA, and died after 1795 in Duplin County, NC.
+Fleet Cooper, Senior, married before 1750, most likely in Nansemond Co, VA, Marguerite COORE, born about 1726, most likely in Nansemond Co, VA, and died between 1790 and 2 July 1795 in Sampson County, NC.
 The earliest court record I have found of Fleet's arrival in North Carolina is one dated 20 Oct 1761 in Dobbs County in which "Flat" Cooper enters 100 acres on a branch of Little River "...between his own line and Arthur Core..."
 This indicates that Fleet already had secured land in the county sometime earlier.
 Another Dobbs County record the following year reveals that he purchased 200 acres on the Great Coharie in what is now Sampson County.
 It is my judgment that the timing of these land purchases in North Carolina ties nicely to the sale of lands by a Fleet COOPER in Virginia in 1757.
 It is noteworthy that no further record has been found to my knowledge of a Fleet COOPER living in Virginia after 1757.
-It certainly does appear that the Virginia Fleet and the Johnston & Dobbs counties Fleet are one and the same.
+It certainly does appear that the Fleet Cooper of Virginia and the later Fleet Cooper of Johnston & Dobbs counties are one and the same.

 Fleet COOPER, Senior, was one of 25 to sign the "Oath of Allegiance & Abjuration" which renounced the Crown and Parliament.
 This act effectively placed a death warrant on his head.
 It has been commonly reported that Fleet COOPER, SR, was appointed Judge of the first court in Sampson County.
 Some evidence, as previously presented, suggests that his son, Fleet COOPER, JR, may have succeeded his father.
 Fleet and Marguerite COOPER were parents of four sons and three daughters.
 Fleet COOPER, SR, prepared his will 2 Jul 1795.
 Although a number of extant records reveal the signature of Fleet COOPER, SR., it is noteworthy that he did not sign his will, but placed his mark (X).
 We know from earlier records that he was literate.
 Was he incapacitated, perhaps a victim of a stroke?
 Fleet COOPER, SR, most likely died in late 1801 or early 1802 in Sampson County, NC.
 Fleet COOPER, JR, presented his father's will to the Court 2 Nov 1802 for probate.